sh3ee3sh/sync-to-odysee/README.md

 ```
 **OPTIONAL**

-ffmpeg (lbry and odysee do not support 4k)
+ffmpeg (lbry and odysee do support 4k BUT it is incredibly slow I recommend scaling down your videos if you actually want it to be watchable on odysee)

 cronie (for automation of yt-dlp)